TheCandidStartup/TheCandidStartup.github.io/_drafts/tools-vs-solutions.md

 "Are you really using all of these?", he asked his host.
 "We are", came the reply.
 "And out of all of them there's only two that we like".
 The first was [Excel](https://en.wikipedia.org/wiki/Microsoft_Excel) and the second was Navisworks.

 They liked Excel and Navisworks because they just worked.
 They each focused on a specific task and did it well.
-They were easy to fit into the team's specific processes.
+They were easy to fit into the team's existing processes.
 They integrated well with the other software in use.

 Jim learned what he needed about how Revit was used in practice and as a bonus came away with a new acquisition target for Autodesk's M&A team.